MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-services/security-guidelines-for-disabling-system-services-in-windows-server.md

 - Xbox Live Auth Manager
   - \Microsoft\XblGameSave\XblGameSaveTask

 - Xbox Live Game Save
   - \Microsoft\XblGameSave\XblGameSaveTaskLogon

 ## Disabling non-default services

-We don't recommend applying policies that disable services that Microsoft hasn't installed by default.
+We don't recommend applying policies that disable services that aren't by default by Microsoft.

 There are a few reasons why we recommend against disabling non-default services:

 - A service your admins installed after the initial setup is usually one that you need but wasn't in the original deployment.
 In these cases, you should tell your admins not to install the service in the first place as opposed to only disabling it after it's installed.

 - Blocking the Windows version of a service doesn't stop admins or non-admins from installing third-party equivalents that pose higher security risks.

 - Establishing a baseline that disables non-default Windows services, such as the World Wide Web Publishing Service (W2SVC) or Internet Information Services (IIS), may give auditors the impression that they're inherently insecure and should never be used.

 - If the service is never installed, disabling it adds unnecessary work to establishing the baseline and verification for your system.

 ## How to read this guide